weichslgartner/cifuzz/docs/Configuration.md

 ### build-command

-If the build system type is "unknown", this command is used by `cifuzz run` to build the fuzz test.
+If the build system type is "other", this command is used by `cifuzz run` to build the fuzz test.

 #### Example